 “Today, I listen at moderate levels and I work really soft.
 When I first started in this business, I was notorious for having the loudest control room on the street [Laughs].
 It’s so hard to get your bass accurate at high levels because the louder something gets the more apparent bass it has.
 So, monitoring at high levels is an easy way to burn your ears out, and also have bass heavy mixes.” – From Psychology of a Mix Engineer: An Interview With Mark Needham

-Having Tinnitus as a mix engineer is pretty much game over.
-Although being a mix engineer will be the least of your troubles when you’re not able to sleep at night or have a second of peace.
-Whilst there are workarounds to mixing with Tinnitus, the bottom line is that it’s probably best to take every precautionary action you can to avoid suffering from it so you’re able to have a long and prosperous career.
+Having Tinnitus as a mix engineer can be a real source of frustration.
+Whilst there are workarounds to mixing with Tinnitus, the bottom line is that it’s probably best to take every precautionary action you can to avoid suffering from it.